Clinic Faculty & Staff

 Anticompetitive Mergers: Prevention and Cure (co-author), in Antitrust and Regulation (F. Fisher ed.
 1985); So Many Cases, So Little Time (co-author), in Legal Times of Washington, July 23, 1990 (annual Supreme Court Review), at S23; International Commerce Issues, in Financial Times Business Law Brief, July 1992, at 16; Punitive Damages to Be Reviewed (co-author), in Financial Times Business Law Brief, February 1993, at 13; Antitrust: A Change in Direction, in Legal Times of Washington, July 26, 1993 (annual Supreme Court Review), at S40; How to Write a Good Appellate Brief (co-author), in Litigation, Winter 1994, at 6; No Right to Vacate Judgments in Settled Cases – Says U.S. Supreme Court, in Civil Litigation Report, Jan.
 15, 1995, at 5; A Favorable Term (co-author), in National Law Journal, August 6, 2001 (annual Supreme Court review), at C8; Some Important Wins (co-author), in National Law Journal, August 5, 2002 (annual Supreme Court review), at C5.

-Joshua Marcin, First Year Fellow
+Joshua Marcin, Second Year Fellow

 Josh graduated in 2014 from Harvard Law School, where he participated in the Capital Punishment Clinic and the Criminal Justice Institute.
 After law school, he served as a law clerk to Judge Richard A. Paez of the Ninth Circuit Court of the Appeals and Judge Claudia Wilken of the Northern District of California.
 He most recently worked with a Federal Community Defender Office, challenging individuals’ convictions and death sentences through habeas corpus proceedings.
 Before law school, he worked on policy research in Washington, D.C., and migration research in Central America.

-Lauren Bateman, First Year Fellow
+Lauren Bateman, Second Year Fellow

 Lauren Bateman graduated from Harvard Law School in 2015, where she was the Co-Chair of the Articles Committee for the Harvard Law Review.
 Prior to joining the Appellate Litigation Clinic, she clerked for the Honorable R. Guy Cole, Jr., of the United States Court of Appeals for the Sixth Circuit, the Honorable Algenon L. Marbley of the United States District Court for the Southern District of Ohio, and the Honorable Dana A. Fabe of the Supreme Court of Alaska.
 She also worked as an associate attorney for law firms in Washington, D.C., and Columbus, Ohio.
 Before law school, she served as a staffer to then-Senate Majority Leader Harry Reid.